We are destroying ourselves: a dance wrecking

 Vol 2: (In)Visibility (2022) uses satire and horror to exaggerate the constant (in)visibility of white female bodies.
 With looping devices and absurd, fragmented text, it disarms the viewer as it amplifies the power negotiations at work on stage and in life.
 As the volume continues it breaks apart as dancers question their own complicity and willingness to be seen.

-Vol 3: Caring (2023) will be completed in Spring ‘23.
-It is searching for a way forward, asking how strategies of care and attention can provide a means to a more liberated practice.
+Vol 3: Caring (2023) is searching for a way forward, asking how strategies of care and attention can provide a means to a more liberated practice.
 In this final volume of the work we ask what can be salvaged as we work towards regeneration and new ways of training, thinking, and being in our bodies.

 In we are destroying ourselves: a dance wrecking we extend this conversation outwards to a larger community, acknowledging that the work of decolonizing dance cannot be done alone.